-Seven to 10 percent of adults over age 50 have dysphagia.
+According to the American Academy of Family Physicians, at least 7 to 10 percent of adults over age 50 have dysphagia.
 This is a condition in which swallowing is difficult or painful.
-There are many potential causes of dysphagia, ranging from weak facial muscles to Parkinson's disease and cancer, to GERD.
+There are many potential causes of dysphagia.
+In addition to GERD, it can be caused by:

 - shortness of breath

 - pain radiating through your left arm, shoulder, back, neck, or jaw